 A Three Stage Approach

 The plan is to establish a Hamlin Fistula Ethiopia field team to lead a three-stage approach, working with the Woreda Health Bureau and other stakeholders.
 Each intervention would be for six months on the ground, with further contact and ongoing surveillance for up to three years.
-A pilot program will begin in 2023 and will follow the following three stages.
+A pilot program began in 2023 and follows these three stages:

 Step 1: Identification